How do you get approved for a personal loan? It's about more than just a good credit rating. Here are our top tips

 1. Get yourself on the electoral register

-It can prove problematic if you enter into a credit agreement with someone, who decides not to pay/or cannot pay the debt especially if you are not in the position to maintain the full contractual payments by yourself.
-It will impact your credit rating as well so it may be better to keep your financial affairs strictly separate if possible.
+It can prove problematic if you enter into a credit agreement with someone who decides not to pay/or cannot pay the debt – especially if you’re not in the position to maintain the full contractual payments by yourself.
+It’ll impact your credit rating as well so it’s a good idea to make sure you know how well a person maintains their finances before you take any joint credit products.

 What happens next?